This tutorial explains how to assign a shipping price to a product or group of products.

 - Finally, all the Prices that apply are added together to produce the total shipping amount

-For a detailed breakdown of how Prices work, please look at our Prices guide under our Fundamentals section.
+For a detailed breakdown of how Prices work, please see our Prices guide.

 Multiple Product Prices Example

 In this example, let’s suppose you run a commercial appliance store.
 You sell washers, dryers, coolers, and quality accessories to install them (hoses, ducts, vent clamps, etc).